 To ensure onboarding success, set up clear, step-by-step guidance to help customers navigate the process.
-In addition, make sure to direct customers to various support options if they have questions along the way, such as video tutorials or by providing the number for your contact center.
+In addition, make sure to direct customers to various support options if they have questions along the way, such as interactive tutorials or by providing the number for your contact center.

 Provide self-serve options